Home

 But please keep remembering - it is ok to make mistakes.
 If we can observe this in ourselves and learn new ways of responding which recognise the importance of enabling others to speak for themselves, then we have increased the effectiveness of our own communication, increased our capacity to help others in resolving their destructive conflicts and increased our capacity to resolve our own.

-The use of open questioning to do this is discussed in the Conflict Resolution section of this website.
+The use of open questioning in order to support this is discussed in the Conflict Resolution section of this website.

 Click here for more discussion about 'I'-statements......